Top tips to help you speed up the DBS process during peak recruitment periods without compromising standards.

 3. Make use of Adult First Check

-If delays to recruitment is having a direct and negative impact on the safe delivery of patient care, employers may wish to consider carrying out a DBS Adults First check.
+Where any risk of delay to recruitment is likely to have a direct and negative impact on the safe delivery of patient care, employers may wish to consider carrying out a DBS Adults First check.

-This check must only be applied for where urgently needing to recruit to positions (as outlined above) which involve regulated activity with adults and must be obtained as part of a request for a full enhanced disclosure.
-It must not be applied for in isolation.
+This check can only be utilised where urgently needing to recruit to positions that involve regulated activity with adults in the circumstances as outlined above.
+It can only be obtained as part of a request for a full enhanced disclosure.

-Once notification is received that the individual is not barred from working in a regulated activity with adults, and all other pre-employment checks come back satisfactorily, employers may permit the individual to commence their post, in a supervised capacity, prior to receipt of their enhanced disclosure certificate.
+Employers may allow individuals to take up post under supervision in advance of receiving the full enhanced disclosure, once notification is received that the individual is not barred from working in a regulated activity with adults, and all other pre-employment checks come back satisfactorily.

-There is no equivalent quick check against the children’s barred list and therefore this type of check must not be applied for where individuals are working in regulated activity with children or both adults and children.
-In such cases, employers must wait for the outcome of the full enhanced disclosure before allowing individuals to start work.
+There is no equivalent quick check against the children’s barred list.
+Individuals must not be allowed to commence work in a regulated activity with children until the outcome of the full enhanced disclosure is known.